 All the instagram hero shots, all the grocery store advertisements, the restaurant ads, the grill ads and most meat ads show beautiful steaks and burgers with cross hatched grill marks.
 Restaurants can even buy chicken premarked with grill marks that they can microwave and serve.
 Cooking magazines and cookbooks teach readers how to get great grill marks.

 When it comes to meats, and many other foods, the goal is golden to brown color on as much surface as possible.
 Dark brown crusts on grilled meat are the most flavorful part because dark brown is the result of changes in the chemistry of the meat.
-Called the Maillard reaction and caramelization, browning occurs when heat changes the structure of amino acids, proteins, and sugars, creating hundreds of new really tasty compounds.
-We call that searing, and the result is a crust that to many of us is the highlight of the meal.
+Called the Maillard reaction, browning occurs when heat changes the structure of amino acids, proteins, and sugars, creating hundreds of new really tasty compounds.
+We call that searing, and the result is a crust that too many of us is the highlight of the meal.
 When it comes to most foods, brown is beautiful.
 Black is not.
 Tan is not.

 Those beautiful grill marks are merely superficial branding, just coloring on the surface — like the freckles on Lindsay Lohan, cute, but lacking substance — unlike the deep rich sear that delivers max taste and texture in the ribeye at the top of the page.

 The steak with the mouthwatering cross hatches has perhaps 1/3 of the surface fully browned, but the diamond shapes between the grill marks remain tan, boring, well done meat, whose potential is unrealized, like Superman without a phone booth, like Gehrig without a bat, like Chopin without black keys.

-Worse, if you're not careful, grill grates can scar your meat with black stripes of chalky carbon that tastes like burnt toast, and might contain hazardous Heterocyclic Amines, like ribeye 3.
+Worse, if you’re not careful, grill grates can scar your meat with black stripes of chalky carbon that tastes like burnt toast.

-That's one of the reasons that great steakhouses use broilers where the flames are above the meat.
+That’s one of the reasons that many great steakhouses use broilers where the flames are above the meat.
 That way they can get brown all over.
-That's why grill marks don't make me salivate.
+That’s why grill marks don’t make me salivate.
 I want brown all over.